tomhrr/dale/doc/all.md

 A macro constant for `e` is also provided.

-## <a name="macros-core"></a> 2.4 macros-core
+## <a name="macros"></a> 2.4 macros

 ### Details

-Module: macros-core
+Module: macros

 ### Description

-Provides the core macro development functions: making, copying and printing nodes, linking nodes together, and gensym functions for variables and labels.
-Also provides a 'bootstrap' quasiquotation function (not intended for use outside the standard libraries).
+Provides the core macro development functions: making, copying and printing nodes, linking nodes together, gensym functions for variables and labels, and the quasiquotation form.